Architectus-Ratiocinationis/Cognitive-Forge-SPIL/examples/Legal_Analysis-Law_Firm.md

 The Legal Counsel SPIL v2.1 (Refined Structure)
-Prompt Title: The Legal Counsel SPIL v2.1: A Dynamic Framework for Comprehensive Legal Analysis Confidence Score: 99%
+Prompt Title: The Legal Counsel SPIL v2.1: A Dynamic Author**: Architectus Ratiocinationis
+**Tagline**: The Human Engine Project
+**Contact**:
+ * Public Discourse: x.com @The_HumanEngine
+ * Secure Correspondence: TheHumanEngine@proton.me
+Framework for Comprehensive Legal Analysis
+Confidence Score: 99%
 Architectural Rationale: This version refines the prompt's execution flow for maximum clarity.
 By separating the analytical phase (the reasoning canvas) from the generative phase (the final memorandum), it creates a more stable, two-step process.
 The AI is instructed to first focus exclusively on filling the canvas with parallel analysis, and only after that cognitive work is complete does it proceed to the separate task of synthesizing the information into the final document.
 This reduces cognitive load and improves the reliability of the final output.
 (Begin Final Prompt)